vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Bible, says that Jesus did not Bhojaka : 779n ( to whom one's expound all things to all people

-dream was to be declared ); but only to his disciples, 14610; Bhojakata : m. in Brahmapurina is intolerant and pessimistic
+dream was to be declared ); but only to his disciples, 14610; Bhojakata : m. in Brahmapurāṇa is intolerant and pessimistic

 es capital of Rukmin of Vidar 1 16241, 1630n. bha and in Fleet's Gupta In- | Bijanighanto, 1058n (a list of scriptions ' 588 and no